hbctraining/Intro-to-ChIPseq/lessons/06_QC_quality_metrics.md

 >**NOTE:** Sometimes the information printed to screen is useful log information.
 If you wanted to capture all of the verbosity into a file you can run the script using `2>` and specify a file name.

-> ### Setting up
+When the script is finished running you can check the `results/chip_qc/ChlPQC` directory to make sure you have the **`.RData` file and an additional folder which contains the HTML report and all associated images**.

+> ### Interested in runnnig this script on your own?
 >
 > **If you wanted to run this script on your own time,** we have some instructions on how to set yourself up.
+>
-First, you will need X11 capabilities.
-Once you have that setup with HMS-RC, you can create a copy of the script to run.
+> 1. First, you will need X11 capabilities (contact HMSRC about this if you need help)
+> 2. Create a copy of the script to run, and make sure the paths reflect your directory structure.
+> `$ cp  /n/groups/hbctraining/chip-seq/ChIPQC/run_chipQC.R ~/chipseq/scripts`
+>
+> 3. Use pre-existing R libraries.
 Since installing packages can sometimes be problematic on the cluster, you may just want to use the libraries we have created.
+To do so, follow the instructions below.
 >
 > ```bash
 > # check if the variable is already set